cds-snc/gcds-utility/README.md

 ## Documentation

-You can find the full documentation for GC Design System Utility on [design.digital.canada.ca]().
+You can find the full documentation for GC Design System Utility on [https://cds-design-snc.netlify.app/]().
 <br/>
 <br/>